This post may contain affiliate links. Please read our disclosure policy.

 Get creative with your apple dumpling!
 Here are some variations you might like:

-- Apple and Raisin: Add 1/2 teaspoon of raisins to the inside of the apple for extra sweetness.
+- Apple and Raisin: Add 1/2 teaspoon of raisins inside the apple for extra sweetness.

-- Spiced Apple: Mix in a pinch of nutmeg or allspice with the cinnamon.
+- Spiced Apple: Mix a pinch of nutmeg or allspice with the cinnamon.

-- Nutty Apple: Add 1/2 teaspoon of chopped walnuts or pecans to the filling for a crunchy texture.
+- Nutty Apple: Add 1/2 teaspoon of chopped walnuts or pecans for crunch.

-- Caramel Apple: Add a soft caramel candy inside the apple for a gooey center.
+- Caramel Apple: Place a soft caramel candy inside the apple for a gooey center.

-- Chocolate Apple: Insert a few chocolate chips into the filling for a chocolaty surprise.
+- Chocolate Apple: Add a few chocolate chips to the filling for a chocolatey twist.

 How To Make An Apple Dumpling